SkillBridge Explained: How It Works and How to Prepare Before Separation

 The SkillBridge program is often described as "up to 180 days," which sounds straightforward until you actually try to plan around it.
 In practice, SkillBridge can be extremely valuable, but only if you understand how it really fits into your separation timeline.

-This guide explains what SkillBridge is, who it tends to work best for, how long it realistically lasts, and what you should prepare before applying.
+This guide explains what SkillBridge is, who it tends to work best for, how long it realistically lasts, what the step-by-step application process looks like, and what you should prepare before applying.

 This is especially useful if you are roughly 9 to 12 months from separation and trying to decide whether SkillBridge makes sense for your situation.